 School begins promptly at 8:00 am each day and dismisses at 3:00 pm on Monday through Friday and 11:45 AM on Early Release Days.
+Every Wednesday is Early Release at 2:00 PM.
 Children may arrive prior to 7:40 AM if they are participating in school activities or riding in a carpool with students who are participating in such activities.
 Children should not come to school before 7:40 AM since there is no supervision prior to that time.
-Children arriving before 7:40 AM or staying past 3:15 PM and not participating in before or after-school programs will be sent to the Extended Day Program, and parents will be billed accordingly.
+Children staying past 3:15 PM and not participating in before or after-school programs will go to the Extended Day Program, and parents will be billed accordingly.
 On inclement weather days, students will line up under the awning of the gym for pick-up.
 Students are not allowed to leave the grounds during school hours without being signed out by a parent or designee once they have arrived at school.